-‘Django Djingle’ is my first attempt to avoid this, and make guitarists, and perhaps composers, thrilled again to play / write more guitar ensemble music.
-Here’s a brief summary of the piece:
+‘Django Djingle’ is my first attempt to break these patterns, and make guitarists, and who knows, perhaps composers, thrilled again to play / write more guitar ensemble music.

 The idea is that when one listens multiple times to it, and focuses f.e. on one guitarist at a time, it creates a different perspective / feel to it, while each voice has something unique to contribute to the entire piece: